Bicycle Service Recommendations

 We also recommend frequent transmission cleanings.
 Keeping the transmission clean improves the shifting and prolongs its life.
 Plan on a complete overhaul about every three to five thousand miles.
 We've found that all the bearings will need fresh grease in about that mileage range.

 The Occasional Rider

 If you're an occasional rider, if you know your bike is in good condition, or maybe you're pulling it out for the season after a short, winter storage, you may only need a minor tune.
 Although bikes don't go out of adjustment from just sitting, they will require some dusting off, fresh lube, and air in the tires before you go riding again.

 If you're pulling your bike out from a long storage, we recommend a tune-up.
 Again, bikes don't go out of adjustment from simply sitting unused, but over time, tires and grips rot, cables rust, and components get gummed up.
 A good, meticulous tune-up will put you safely back on the road in good working order.

-For mountain bikes being ridden off road, we suggest cleaning and lubing after every ride, repairs as necessary, and an overhaul once a year.
-Mountain bikes are ridden in a harsh environment of dirt, mud and water.
-They suffer more abuse when doing that kind of riding; thus, they require more maintenance.
+For bikes being ridden off road, we suggest cleaning and lubing after every ride, repairs as necessary, and an overhaul once a year.
+Bikes ridden in a harsh environment of dirt, mud and water simply require more maintenance.